Can you make a living from your hobby?

 "The craft industry has always been a popular one in the UK and is also a sector that has been pretty much unaffected by the financial crisis - if anything it's had the opposite effect.

-"Because people haven't been going out as much and have been cutting back on lots of luxury items, they've turned to their hobbies as a way of escapism."'It can be disheartening'
+"Because people haven't been going out as much and have been cutting back on lots of luxury items, they've turned to their hobbies as a way of escapism."

 It was redundancy not relaxation that caused Caroline Hanks to dig out her mum's old sewing machine and start sewing children's eco-friendly fabric party bags.